wp-plugins/wp-fastest-cache/readme.txt

 == Description ==

 This plugin creates static html files from your dynamic WordPress blog.
+When a page is rendered, php and mysql are used.
+Therefor, system needs RAM and CPU.
+If many visitors come to a site, system uses lots of RAM and CPU so page is rendered so slowly.
+In this case, you need a cache system not to render page again and again.
+Cache system generates a static html file and saves.
+Other users reach to static html page.
+<br><br>
 Setup of this plugin is so easy.
 You don't need to modify .htacces file.
 It will modified automatically.

 http://www.youtube.com/watch?v=5XzkiLr1FYE